 On Amazon (AWS) and Combell OpenStack we use snapshots to create backups.
-When things go slightly wrong (ie. a product is accidentally deleted), you can go back in time to restore the appropriate database table, files or directories from the backup.
+When things go slightly wrong (ie. a product is accidentally deleted), you can go back in time to restore the appropriate database table, files or directories from the snapshot.
 Snapshots are easy to use, take up less time and there’s no need to upgrade your Hypernode if you don’t have enough disk space.

-- TABLE OF CONTENTS
+TABLE OF CONTENTS

-Backups are made every day and saved for 7 days.
+Snapshots are made every day and saved for 7 days.
 We also save 1 backup per week for 3 weeks.
 This means you will have 4 weeks worth of backups.

-On Amazon (AWS) and Combell OpenStack we use snapshots to create backups.
-A snapshot is a saved state of the data/ device at a given moment in time.
+/data device at a given moment in time.
 We can use this to create a static copy of that given state in time and transform this to a virtual device which we can attach to your Hypernode.
 Once attached, this device is mounted under

-Requesting Older Backups
+Requesting Older Snapshots

 |SLA Basic||SLA Standard|

 If you have SLA Standard, you get extra snapshots on top of our basic backup policy.
 This means we create four snapshots per day for your Hypernode.
 These backups will be saved for 24 hours.
 Apart from that we'll have a daily snapshot available for the first 7 days.
 As a result you always have a snapshot available which is at most six hours old.

 Please be aware that multiple and instant snapshots are not available for Hypernodes hosted on DigitalOcean.

 With SLA Standard, you will be able to use the following commands: